-If you recently installed the Google Shopping channel on Shopify, you may have noticed rise in strange referrals in your Google Analytics reports: Product_sync and sag_organic for medium and campaign parameters.
+If you installed the Google sales channel on Shopify, you may have noticed a rise in strange referrals in your Google Analytics reports: Medium = product_sync and Campaign = sag_organic

 Where do sag_organic and product_sync come from?